10 Terrorists

 10 Terrorists is a 2012 Australian black comedy film, directed by Dee McLachlan.
 Dee is best known for her direction in the award-winning 2007 film The Jammed.

 Plot

-Originally titled Who Wants To Be a Terrorist, the film follows 10 wannabe terrorists that compete in a series of challenges to win $1 million.
+The film follows Max Brunette, a producer who recruits ten wannabe terrorists to compete in an elimination-style contest.
+They do this via a series of challenges and interrogations in order to win a million dollars – but the show starts to derail.